Cong tweets video of Nadda's remarks in Karnataka, accuses him of 'threatening' voters | Politics

 - India

-The Congress on Wednesday tweeted a video clip of BJP chief J P Nadda's remarks in Karnataka, and accused him of ''threatening'' the voters and calling his comments a ''blatant attack on democracy''.
+The Congress on Wednesday tweeted a video clip of BJP chief J P Nadda's remarks in Karnataka, accusing him of ''threatening'' the voters and calling his comments a ''blatant attack on democracy''.

 Congress general secretary Jairam Ramesh tweeted a video clip of Nadda addressing an election gathering in Karnataka, to attack the BJP ''Karnataka mein vikas ki ganga behti rahe esliye main kamal ke nishan par vote maangne aaya hoon.
 Karnataka mein vikas chalta rahe, nirantar chalta rahe, ye chunav ka mudda hai.
 Jo Modi ji ka aashirvaad hai usse kahin Karnataka vanchit na ho jaye esliye mera aapse nivedan hai ki aapne kamal ko jitana hai aur Karnataka ke vikas ko aage badhana hai (Vote for the lotus symbol to ensure the river of development continues to flow in Karnataka.
 Development continues in a constant manner in the state is an issue in the elections.
 So that the state is not devoid of Modi ji's blessings, I appeal to you to vote for the lotus symbol and take forward development),'' Nadda is heard saying in the video clip.